 SIGN is a conference series especially for sign language users, which aims to broaden the international research base in sign language linguistics and deaf studies, and enable a worldwide community of Deaf academics to come together at a conference that they regard as their own.
 All presentations are given in International Sign or the host country’s sign language.

 Coordinated by iSLanDS, SIGN began as a workshop called Cross-linguistic Sign Language Research (CLSLR) in 2006 at the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
 This was repeated in Nijmegen in 2007 and at UCLan in 2008, where the series was renamed SIGN.
 In 2009, SIGN4 was held in India, followed by SIGN5 in Turkey (2011) and SIGN6 in Goa (2013).
-We are now in the planning stages for SIGN7 (late 2014).
+SIGN7 will take place in China from 12th-15th October 2014.

 Linguistics Research Symposium